stark-mfer/frontend/README.md

 1. Point the front-end to the deployed GDA contract
 1. Add a "Mint" button
-1. Update the chart to display historical purhcases (by looking at the purchase events)
+1. Update the chart to display historical purhcases (by looking at the `purchase_event` events)
+1. Polish wallet connection